ErikBjare/gptme/scripts/vim/README.md

 # gptme.vim

-A Vim plugin for [gptme](https://gptme.org) integration, allowing you to interact with gptme directly from your editor.
+A Vim plugin for [gptme][gptme] integration, allowing you to interact with gptme directly from your editor.

 ## Features